You can be sitting in a room full of people and still feel completely alone.

 The more we replace meaningful interaction with digital engagement, the easier it becomes to feel lonely in crowded digital spaces.

-You’re Carrying Things You Haven’t Shared
+You are Carrying Things You Have not Shared

 Sometimes loneliness comes from unspoken emotions.

-But you haven’t told anyone.
+But you have not told anyone.

 When you carry heavy thoughts alone, even friendly environments can feel distant.